NomexHq/Sleep_Quality/README.md

 However, start time is related to duration of sleep, which is used to calculate the index.

 # Hypothesis testing
-QUestions asked:
+QUestions asked: <br>
-Is my sleep quality worse than the average sleep quality?
+Is my sleep quality worse than the average sleep quality? <br>
-Is my sleep duration is less than the average sleep duration?
+Is my sleep duration is less than the average sleep duration? <br>

 Failed to reject the null hypothesis (avarage reported = my avarage) in both cases